 - Aid your tactical and strategic decision-making

-- Improve your safety and the safety of those you trying to protect
+- Improve your safety and the safety of those you are trying to protect

-- Facilitate your establishment and articulation of reasonable suspicion
+- Facilitate your analysis and articulation of reasonable suspicion

 Who can benefit from threat assessment?

 Law enforcement, military, and security personnel must address a variety of complex problems in difficult situations.
 In many cases, a systematic approach to observation, threat assessment, and interdiction will facilitate a successful solution.

 Threat assessment will help keep you and others safe.
 It can also help you complete missions such as:

 - Executive Protection

 - Fugitive Recovery